martinber/noaa-apt/docs/how-it-works.md

 ### Histogram equalization

-To be documented, but there is nothing special.
-In false-color images, the RGB channels are converted to Lab and the equalization is made only over the L channel.
+It is a standard histogram equalization.
+In false-color images, the RGB channels are converted to the Lab color space and the equalization is made only over the L (brightness) channel leaving colors unchanged.

 ### False color

-To be documented.
-The method is really simple, the pixels are classified as water, land, vegetation or clouds depending in some thresholds.
-These thresholds can be easily configured using the GUI.
+The color is determined solely from the channel A and channel B brightness, mapping their values as indicated by a palette image.
+The size of the palette image is 256x256, where the X axis is the value of channel A and the Y axis is the value of channel B.

+For example: if for a certain pixel, the brightness values (that range from 0 to
+255) are 123 for channel A and 204 for channel B, then the pixel will be set to the color found on the palette image at coordinates X=123, Y=204.

 ## About APT images